KITcar-Team/kitcar-gazebo-simulation/README.md

 ## Setup

-This repository can be used in combination with `kitcar-ros` and `kitcar-gazebo-simulation`.
+This repository can be used in combination with `kitcar-ros` and `kitcar-gazebo-generation`.
 Therefore the init script must be called.
-Change into `kitcar-gazebo-generation` folder and run the script:
+Change into `kitcar-gazebo-simulation` folder and run the script:
 ```
 cd $KITCAR_REPO_PATH/kitcar-gazebo-simulation
 ./init/init.sh